 Only Group A community water systems and municipal entities are eligible to apply for DWSRF funding for restructuring and consolidation projects.
 Projects must result in a water system change of ownership or being inactivated due to consolidation with another water system.
-Costs associated with a consolidation or restructuring project are eligible for principal forgiveness based on the Disadvantaged Community Verification process for up to five years after change of ownership occurs.
-A signed agreement or letter of commitment for transfer of ownership between all involved water systems will be required to be eligible for funding.
+Costs associated with a consolidation or restructuring project are eligible for principal forgiveness for up to five years after change of ownership occurs if the consolidating system serves a disadvantaged community based on criteria in Appendix B. A signed agreement or letter of commitment for transfer of ownership between all involved water systems will be required to be eligible for funding.